Bonus Depreciation

 Depending on your state of residence, you may also be eligible to deduct the state and local sales taxes paid on the purchase price of the vessel.

-If your purchase was or will be financed, and you classify your yacht as a second home (to qualify it must have a sleeping berth, a galley, and a head), it may be possible to deduct the interest on the loan.
 Since the TCJA considers qualified vessels as “listed property”, the mortgage on your yacht could be viewed as a second home mortgage and would allow for a maximum deduction of $750,000.

 Expenses